Sinn Sisamouth: Early life

 Sinn Sisamouth was born in Stung Treng Province, he was born to Seb Bunlei (mother) and Sinn Leang (father).
 He was the youngest of four siblings (one older brother, two older sisters).
 One source claims his father was of Khmer-Chinese descent while his mother was of Lao-Chinese descent.
 However, general consensus accepts Sisamouth was Khmer with partial Lao descent.
 Most sources list his year of birth as either 1935, 1932, or 1933.
-However, 1933 is often given as the correct date, as some people that had been alive during Sisamouth's era state that he was born during the year of the Rooster which would translate to 1933 in the Gregorian calendar.
+However, 1933 is likely the correct year according to a short biography on original liner notes of his album លាហើយហុងកុង.
+Furthermore, people that had been alive during Sisamouth's era state that he was born during the year of the Rooster which would translate to 1933 in the Gregorian calendar.
 Sisamouth's father was a soldier during the French Protectorate period and also served as prison warden in Battambang Province.
 His father died when he was a child and his mother then remarried.

 After moving to Battambang at the age of 7 or 8 he learned to play stringed instruments such as the guitar and showed a natural singing talent.
 He also enjoyed playing soccer (football) and flying kites for recreation.
 He was often invited to perform music at school functions and became well-known throughout his school for his talents.
-At about age 16 he graduated from secondary school and moved to Phnom Penh for post-secondary studies in medicine; this plan was meant to please his parents when his true goal was to become a musician.
+At about age 16 he graduated from secondary school and moved to Phnom Penh for post-secondary studies in medicine; this was meant to please his parents when his true goal was to become a musician.
 He began composing his own songs around this time.

-Sisamouth graduated from medical school around the time that Cambodia gained independence from France in 1953.
-He became a nurse at a Preah Ket Mealea Hospital in Phnom Penh, and was hired by Thas Chamrieng Reach Seiha (Lion Records), which operated for the National Radio of Cambodia, around that time.
-According to a prominent Khmer statesman of that time, he had hired Sisamouth along with a band to perform at his wedding in 1953 indicating that Sisamouth’s earliest recorded public performance was possibly around the age of 20.
+Sisamouth graduated from medical school in the early 1950s.
+He became a nurse at a Preah Ket Mealea Hospital in Phnom Penh, and was hired by ថាសចម្រៀងរាជសីហ៍ [Lion Records]—which operated within the National Radio of Cambodia—around that time.
+In accordance with the liner notes of លាហើយហុងកុង, it mentions 1951 as being the year Sisamouth began singing.
+Sisamouth regularly performed at the ក្បាលថ្នល់ [Kbal Thnal Nightclub], the very first nightclub in Cambodia.
+According to a prominent Khmer statesman of that time, he had hired Sisamouth along with a band to perform at his wedding in 1951 indicating that Sisamouth’s earliest public performance was around the age of 18, corroborating with the liner notes.
 Around this time, Sisamouth married Keo Thorng Gnu in an arranged marriage, and they eventually had four children.